testsigmahq/testsigma-docs/src/pages/docs/desired-capabilities/add-chrome-extension.md

 ---
 title: "Automate Add Chrome Extension Functionality"
-metadesc: "How to add Chrome extension to one of your test sessions"
+metadesc: "Learn how to add Chrome extension to one of your test sessions in Testsigma Application | Add a Chrome Extension to your Automation Session in 2 simple steps"
 noindex: false
 order: 15.9
 page_id: "Automate Add Chrome Extension Functionality"